GitHawkApp/githawkapp.github.io/_posts/2018-10-02-Notifications-and-Background-Fetch.md

 let ids = map.keys.map { $0 }
 ```

-Then inside our database transaction closure, start by creating the table:
+Then in the transaction closure, create the SQLite table:

 ```swift
 queue.inDatabase { db in